 It can be difficult to get the pad in the best position for body protection.

-Proper use and technique are required to keep the body protected during regular practice or sparring.
+Proper use and technique are required to keep the body protected.

 Quality padding provides a good amount of vibration absorption to protect the hands.
 The interior lining comfortably supports the hands so they do not tire out as quickly as with larger pads.
 Easy to clean.

 Offers less absorption with heavy or forceful kicks.
-Typically limited for light sparing or practice work.
+Typically limited for light sparring or practice work.

 Made from high quality synthetic leather.
 Full length kick pad surface makes it easy to practice different kick heights without adjusting the pad’s position.
 Extra length also protects the wearer from stray kicks.

 Larger surface area makes it more difficult to clean this pad compared to smaller options.

 Medium-size profile strikes a good balance between being too heavy and too light.
 Padding is firm enough to absorb most impacts, protecting the body and limbs from harm.
 Size offers simple cleaning and storage.

 Kick pad may start to develop tears and dents over time with heavy use.